MarcoMeter/neroRL/docs/enjoy.md

 # Enjoy (i.e. watch) a model

-To watch an agent exploit its trained model, execute the `nenjoy` command or directly run `python neroRL/enjoy.py` given the source code.
+To watch an agent exploit its trained policy, execute the `nenjoy` command or directly run `python neroRL/enjoy.py` given the source code.
 Some already trained models can be found inside the `models` directory!

 ```